Christie Farrell Lee & Bell

 The first step to building any injury or accident case is gathering information.
 Photos of any visible injuries or trauma, along with medical records, are the beginning of this process.
 It’s important for the plaintiff and their loved ones to keep photos of the injury as the healing process occurs.
 They can document experiences in a journal or make video diaries.

 Outside capturing the short and long-term specifics of any injury or medical need that resulted from negligence, it’s also essential to collect evidence of negligence from the scene.
 Any police report from the incident will reveal the details documented by the first responders.
 In cases related to property or premises liability, an insurance claim may serve a similar role.
-In addition to these written accounts it’s essential to have a representative visit the scene personally and take photos as soon as possible.
-This is especially true in cases like Indiana trucking accident injuries.
+In addition to these written accounts, it’s essential to have a representative visit the scene personally and take photos as soon as possible.
+This is especially true if you are a truck accident lawyer, handling trucking accident injuries.
 Cleanup crews may remove evidence within mere hours after an incident.
 Eyewitness statements and video footage from security cameras can be other valuable sources of proof when building an injury case, especially a car accident case.

 Know the Statute of Limitations